tidyverse/tidyverse.org/content/blog/purrr-1-0-0/index.md

 </div>

-This also influences the map family because using an integer vector, character vector, or list automatically calls [`pluck()`](https://purrr.tidyverse.org/reference/pluck.html):
+This also influences the map family because using an integer vector, character vector, or list instead of a function automatically calls [`pluck()`](https://purrr.tidyverse.org/reference/pluck.html):

 <div class="highlight">